What is identity theft?

 Personal information includes:

 - Mother’s maiden name, or other information used as a security screen

 - Any other piece of key information that can be used to gain access to a person’s financial resources or to assume a person’s identity

 How does identity theft occur?

-- Wallet or purse: One of the most common ways identity thieves obtain personal information is by stealing your wallet or purse.
+- Wallet or purse ― One of the most common ways of obtaining personal information

-- Home: Identity thieves can burglarize your home and steal important documents they may find, such as credit card and bank account statements, check books, Social Security cards, drivers’ licenses and birth certificates.
+- Home ― Stealing important documents, such as credit card and bank account statements, checkbooks, Social Security cards, drivers’ licenses and birth certificates

-- Relatives and friends: A survey commissioned by the Better Business Bureau found that you are just as likely to have your identity stolen by a relative, friend or acquaintance as you are to have it stolen online.
-Relatives and friends conveniently have access to your personal information and all too often they are the culprits behind identity theft.
+- Relatives and friends ― A Better Business Bureau survey found you are as likely to have your identity stolen by a relative, friend or acquaintance as online.

 - Computers ― Illegally gaining access to computers to steal your personal information, such as following financial transactions

 - Businesses ― Bribing employees who have access to personal information at businesses